networktocode/awesome-network-automation/README.md

 - [Intentionet](https://www.intentionet.com/) - Intentionet provides a hosted or on-premise network validation software solution based on [Batfish](http://www.batfish.org).
 Intentionet Sage's model-based network simulation enables pre-commit validation for all network changes, ensuring only correct changes are pushed to the network, thereby reducing outages and breaches while improving network agility.
 - [NetMRI](https://www.infoblox.com/products/netmri/) - Vendor Agnostic NCCM tool with with policy engine and multi-vendor device lifecycle/vulnerability management.
 (Infoblox product)
 - [NetYCE](https://netyce.com/) NetYCE lets you be in control of any and all of your networks, using its unique Design Driven Networking approach.
 Not stopping at network devices, but orchestrate end-to-end including firewalls, DDI (DNS, DHCP, IPAM) and other 3rd party tooling.
 Deploy your networks as Designed.
-- [PacketFront](https://pfsw.com/resources/network-orchestration/) - PacketFront BECS and BBE is a vendor-agnostic network, service and resource orchestration system for residential, enterprise and data center networks.
+- [PacketFront](https://pfsw.com/) - PacketFront BECS and BBE is a vendor-agnostic network, service and resource orchestration system for residential, enterprise and data center networks.

 # Network Vendor Products
 - [Cisco Meraki](https://meraki.cisco.com/) - Cisco Meraki is the leader in cloud controlled WiFi, routing, and security.
 Secure and scalable, Cisco Meraki enterprise networks simply work.
 - [Cisco Viptela](http://viptela.com/) - Viptela provides Software-Defined Wide Area Network (SD-WAN) technology that allows global companies to build cost-effective WANs.
 - [Cumulus Networks NetQ](https://cumulusnetworks.com/products/netq/) - Cumulus NetQ is a highly-scalable, modern network operations tool set that provides visibility into your overlay and underlay networks in real-time.
 NetQ delivers actionable insights and operational intelligence about the health of your data center — from the container, virtual machine, or host, all the way to the switch and port, enabling a NetDevOps approach.
-- [Talari](https://www.talari.com/) - Talari Networks SD-WAN technology.
+- [Oracle Talari](https://www.oracle.com/industries/communications/enterprise-communications/products/talari-platforms.html) - Talari Networks SD-WAN technology.

 # Podcasts